Create a

 5. Focus on the employee in conversations

-Promote directness and honesty in these conversations, helping the employee understand the current assessment.
-Create a script of questions managers can ask to create a relationship where employee input is standard and a two-way conversation is expected.
+Promote directness and honesty in these conversations to help the employee understand the current assessment.
+Create a script of questions managers can ask to foster a relationship in which employee input is the norm and a two-way conversation is expected.
 Managers should always ask employees what is going well, what barriers exist, what resources are needed, and where they need coaching or help.
 The key is to focus on what the employee needs to do to achieve their goals, perform outstanding work, and achieve their ambitions.

 The bottom line